Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Wasserstein GAN

 Morphologies of radio galaxies are diverse and result in very different images.
 Consequently, it is reasonable to condition the networks with the class label $y$ such that a combination of image and class label is provided to the networks.
 In particular, this allows applying supervised learning techniques on the output of the generator.
 For our setup, this is achieved for the generator by applying a 2D transposed convolution operator on a matrix of image dimensions filled with the class label.
 The transpose-convoluted layer is then concatenated to the first transpose-convoluted layer of the noise tensor.
-Batch normalisation in 2D and ReLU activation functions are used.
+Batch normalisation in 2D and ReLU (Rectified Linear Unit) activation functions are used.
 The concatenated tensor is then passed through five additional 2D transposed convolutions, where no normalisation or activation is applied after the last layer.
 Instead, the individual pixel values are clipped to [-1,1] for conversion to grayscale.
 The critic is built analogously, but uses 2D convolutional layers, resulting in a single output node representing the critic score for image quality.
-Here, layer normalisation and leaky ReLU functions are used except for the last layer.
+Here, layer normalisation and Leaky ReLU functions are used except for the last layer.
+The Leaky ReLU activation function is an attempt to avoid the "dead Neuron" phenomenon of the pure ReLU function, where any gradient information is lost if the input is negative.
+This makes the critic more stable against sub-optimal starting points.
+The Layer Norm computes the normalisation over the features instead of batches.
 A schematic of the wGAN setup can be found in \autoref{fig:wgan_schematic}.
+For more details on the architectures see \autoref{tab:wgan_critic} and \autoref{tab:wgan_generator}.